skills/introduction-to-secret-scanning/.github/steps/2-tbd.md

 ### :keyboard: Activity 3.1: Enable push protection

 1. Open a new browser tab, and work on the steps in your second tab while you read the instructions in this tab.
-2. Navigate to **Settings** on the top navigation bar
+2. Navigate to **Settings** on the top navigation bar.
 3. Under the "Security" section on the left side, select **Code security and analysis**.
-4. Scroll to the bottom of the page and select **Enable** next to "Push Protection"
+4. Scroll to the bottom of the page and select **Enable** next to "Push Protection."

 ### :keyboard: Activity 3.2: Attempt to push a secret